 You should never post a message on a public list or board saying you are going out of town, and no woman should ever disclose the fact that she lives alone.
 Especially, never give out the names, ages, or locations of minor children on a public list or board.
 These are all invitations to criminals trolling the web.
 Yes, the vast majority of people online are trustworthy, but you don't want to become the target of the few who aren't and you really, really don't want to put children at risk.

 I posted something I wish I hadn't.
 How can I remove the message?

-Once Mailman has sent the message out to subscribers, I'm afraid there's no way to retrieve the message.
+Once Mailman has sent the message out to subscribers, I'm afraid there's no way to retrieve it.
 You can, however, remove the message from the list Archive.
 To do so, first go to the list Archive with your browser, find the unwanted message, Copy the URL, then Paste the URL into the textbox on the Archive Removal page.

 You will shortly get an email asking you to confirm the removal.
 Just click the lower link in the message, as instructed, and the message will disappear from the Archive no questions asked, and no intervention needed.